A Guide to Thinking Critically About History

 Avoid unwarranted equivocation and what psychologists call “magnification.”

 Ex.
 2: The red lights should go on whenever anyone describes the U.S. government as “tyrannical,” even if it is overbearing in a particular instance.
-Describing any of the democratic countries’ governments as generally tyrannical waters down the term and is likely coming from the mouth or pen of someone unfamiliar with real tyranny, or with a warped sense of reality.
+Describing any of the democratic countries’ governments as generally tyrannical waters down the term and is likely coming from the mouth or pen of someone unfamiliar with real tyranny or with a warped sense of reality.
 They’re “magnifying” and over-generalizing from instances where democratic governments really are overbearing.
 If the majority in a democracy passes a law, such as the 1964 Civil Rights Act, you might not like it, but the law wasn’t passed by a dictatorship against the wishes of the people.
 There’s a difference.
+The same goes with the 2001 Patriot Act, which a critical balance of voters supported.
 Democratic countries like the U.S. experience the advantages and disadvantages of not being tyrannical.

 Ex.
 3: Americans were just as bad as Germans during WWII because they held Japanese citizens in concentration camps.
 This is a false equivalent brought on by confusing terminology and a lack of perspective and knowledge of what happened.
-While it’s true that the U.S. imprisoned innocent Japanese-American citizens, they crucially didn’t enslave, torture and murder them.
+While it’s true that the U.S. imprisoned innocent Japanese-American citizens and that one could technically call internment camps “concentration camps,” they crucially didn’t enslave, torture, and murder them in these camps.

 Ex.
-4: Dr. Ben Carson argued that since the Affordable Healthcare act requires people to purchase health insurance, it’s “worse than slavery.”
+5: Dr. Ben Carson argued that since the Affordable Healthcare Act (aka Obamacare) requires people to purchase health insurance, it’s “worse than slavery.”
 It’s helpful in today’s media to say provocative things to draw attention to yourself, but the comparison shows a lack of perspective on both issues.
-Ultimately, this one is a matter of opinion (his assertion isn’t demonstrably false), but most reasonable people would argue that he’s “magnifying” the downside of the insurance mandate.
+Ultimately, this one is a matter of opinion (his assertion isn’t demonstrably false), but most reasonable people would argue that he’s either “magnifying” the downside of the insurance mandate and/or isn’t fully aware of the slave experience despite being African-American.

 Ex.
-5: Another example of a false equivalent would be to say, if we mention that the Sun is the center of the Solar System then, to be fair, we should give equal time to the idea that the Earth is actually the center of the Solar System.
+6: Another example of a false equivalent would be to say, if we mention that the Sun is the center of the Solar System then, to be fair, we should give equal time to the idea that the Earth is actually the center of the Solar System.
 This one’s not a matter of opinion.
 The geocentric model doesn’t deserve equal time because it’s wrong.
+It deserves no time.

 Note: Lack of perspective isn’t really a “fallacy,” but gaining perspective is one of the big advantages of studying history.

 Ex.
-3: We almost take it for granted today that supporters of church-state separation are anti-religious.
+9: We almost take it for granted today that supporters of church-state separation are anti-religious.
 But a longer view makes one realize that everyone’s beliefs would’ve been outlawed at some point by some government.
-Thomas Jefferson and James Madison’s idea that religious freedom would actually benefit rather than hinder religion was borne out over the course of American history.
+Thomas Jefferson and James Madison’s idea that complete, uncompromising religious freedom and lack of government interference would actually benefit rather than hinder religion was arguably borne out over the course of American history.
 No religion maintains any legal preference over any other in the United States and the U.S. is one of the most religious countries in the world.

 5. False Premise